iudofia2026/youtubedubber.com/README.md

 Three deployment options based on time and functionality needs:

 **Option A: Demo Deploy (2 hours)**
-- Frontend only with mock data
+- Frontend with complete API integration
 - Deploy to Vercel
 - Beautiful UI showcase, no backend functionality